FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

   .. code-tab:: cpp

-    // Define a function for adding two ingtegers which can be called inside agent functions.
+    // Define a function for adding two integers which can be called inside agent functions.
     FLAMEGPU_DEVICE_FUNCTION int add(int a, int b) {
       return a + b;
     }